The person at the center of this case

 Each individual was a leader, contractor, associate, hacker for hire, or affiliate of the Mabna Institute, a private government contractor based in the Islamic Republic of Iran that performed this work for the Iranian government, at the behest of the Islamic Revolutionary Guard Corps.
 Victims of the scheme included approximately 144 universities in the United States, 176 foreign universities in 21 countries, five federal and state government agencies in the United States, 36 private companies in the United States, 11 foreign private companies, and two international non-governmental organizations.

-Nine Iranian nationals indicted for computer intrusions, wire fraud, and aggravated identity theft in the U.S. District Court for the Southern District of New York
+Nine Iranian nationals indicted for computer intrusions, wire fraud, and aggravated identity theft by U.S. District Court for the Southern District of New York